7xm7/cyber-cheatsheets/README.md

     Cross-check suspicious indicators (IPs, domains, URIs) against threat intel feeds.

-**References**
+**Summary:**

+Zeek is a powerful tool for SOC analysts and incident responders.
+Mastering zeek-cut and combining it with UNIX commands allows rapid extraction of IoCs and detection of suspicious network activity.

+**References:**

 Zeek Documentation

 TryHackMe: Zeek Room

-Summary:

-Zeek is a powerful tool for SOC analysts and incident responders.
-Mastering zeek-cut and combining it with UNIX commands allows rapid extraction of IoCs and detection of suspicious network activity.

 **Made by: Xavier Mota**
 **19/08/2025**